martinezelx/smart-mow-drive/README.md

 ```

 ## Available endpoints
+> [!IMPORTANT]
+> Support for multiple mowers on a single terrain is available.
+It's important to note that each mower is aware of the position of the other mowers on the terrain.
+If a set of instructions would cause a mower to move to a position occupied by another mower, that instruction will be ignored and the mower will remain in its current position.
+This allows our application to efficiently and safely handle multiple mowers on a single terrain, providing a scalable and flexible solution to the challenge of mower navigation.

 Since the project uses SpringDoc OpenApi, we can see the available endpoints at the following link:
 [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)
 ### Examples to call the endpoints